Tilburg University Chaplaincy

 Opening hours church: Sunday-Friday from 8 am until 6 pm

-Opening hours secretariat: Tuesday from 1:30 pm until 5 pm and Thursday from 9:30 am until 1 pm
+Opening hours secretariat: Mondays from 9 am until 12 pm